sueszli/notionBackup/README.md

 - formatted (which makes it editable again)
 - styled (slight improvements over notion's default export styling)
 - offline ready (katex is cached locally) → _work in progress!_

+but keep in mind that **exports can't be imported back in:** once you're out, you're out

+you can't import your html exports back into notion and there are no other note taking apps / html editors that are as nice as notion either. once you export the pages it's a lot harder to edit them again. therefore exports are kind of a one-way street.

 <br><br>